CBarraford/idonethis/README.md

 Just call the following:

-    idonethis -m "Talked to corporate - like a boss." idonethis -e   # use your favorite editor to write your completed task
+    idonethis -m "Talked to corporate - like a boss." echo "Talked to corporate - like a boss" | idonethis idonethis    # use your favorite editor to write your completed task

 It'll be logged in your IDoneThis.